FIFA Hands Morocco Points Boost, Now 8th Best in the World After AFCON Verdict

 Despite the developments, Senegal is pressing ahead with plans to challenge the ruling at the Court of Arbitration for Sport.

-Speaking to RTS as cited by Africa Soccer, Moussa Mbaye confirmed the next step in the process.
+Speaking to RTS, as cited by Africa Soccer, football official Moussa Mbaye confirmed the next step in the process.

-“We will submit the appeal to the court today, Tuesday [March 24], and we will begin the necessary procedures,” Mbaye explained, making it clear the legal battle is only just beginning.
+“We will submit the appeal to the court today, Tuesday [March 24], and we will begin the necessary procedures,” Mbaye explained.

-He also added that the Senegalese Football Federation (FSF) is currently assembling its case, gathering documents and shaping its arguments ahead of the March 27 deadline.
+He also added that the Senegalese Football Federation is building its case, gathering documents and shaping its arguments ahead of the March 27 deadline.

 CAF provides update on Senegal-Morocco verdict

-Earlier, YEN.com.gh reported that CAF reaffirmed Morocco as 2025 AFCON champions despite growing backlash.
+Earlier, YEN.com.gh reported that Morocco had been reaffirmed as African champions despite growing backlash.

-In its latest update, CAF listed Morocco as winners, Senegal as runners-up, and Nigeria in third place.
+In its update, CAF listed the Atlas Lions as AFCON 2025 winners, Senegal as runners-up, and Nigeria as third place.

 Source: YEN.com.gh